kauko-i/bikeapp/README.md

 # bikeapp

 This is the pre-assignment for the Solita Dev Academy in fall 2022, following these instructions: https://github.com/solita/dev-academy-2022-fall-exercise/blob/main/README.md
-Every recommended and additional feature except pagination and searching on the station list view is completed.
+Every recommended and additional feature except pagination and searching on the station list view has been completed.
 No extra features included.

 The app is running at bikeapp-taliso.herokuapp.com, so you only need an Internet connection and a browser for basic testing and usage.

 ## Run locally on Linux

-These commands are tested on Ubuntu 20.04.
+These commands have been tested on Ubuntu 20.04.
-After cloning the repo, the following commands on the root directory of this app should start up the server.
+After cloning the repo, the following commands in the root directory of this app should start up the server.
 Python 3 is installed on Ubuntu 20.04 by default, but the app is intended to be run in a virtual environment created by the `python3-venv` package.
 To install that, run `sudo apt-get install python3-venv`.
 You need the sudo credentials to run that.
 ```